XandAI-project/XandAI-Extension/README.md

 2. Click **"🗗 Open in Window"** for a dedicated prompt window
 3. Useful for longer conversations or when you need more space

+#### Method 4: Conversation History
+1. Click the extension icon in the Chrome toolbar
+2. Click the **history (📜) icon** to view conversation history
+3. Browse through all your previous interactions with timestamps
+4. Review past prompts and responses for reference
+5. All conversations are automatically saved locally in your browser

 #### Content Types Explained
 - **Text**: Perfect for summarizing, translating, or analyzing written content
 - **HTML Element**: Ideal for code reviews, structure analysis, or debugging specific components